Executive Director

 Brooke Flanagan

 Prior to this role, Brooke served for ten years as Chicago Shakespeare Theater’s Managing Director, responsible for the theater's fundraising, strategy, and external affairs programs.
 During her tenure, she increased the theatre’s annual contributed income by 50% and led the $62 million Our City, Our Shakespeare Campaign.
-Key programs developed and launched include: a rebranding/positioning campaign; Chicago Shakespeare in the Parks; Shakespeare 400 Chicago; and the opening of The Yard at Chicago Shakespeare.
-Additionally, she held early-career roles at Santa Fe Opera and League of Chicago Theatres; as well as tenures as Associate Director of Development at Ravinia Festival and Director of Major Gifts at Steppenwolf.
+Key programs included: a rebranding/positioning campaign; Chicago Shakespeare in the Parks; Shakespeare 400 Chicago; and the opening of The Yard at Chicago Shakespeare.

 Brooke Flanagan